dshanske/syndication-links/readme.md

 ## Credits ##

 1. [Meitar Moscovitz](https://github.com/meitar) for fixes and code contributions
 2. Justin Tadlock for the initial [Social Icons](http://justintadlock.com/archives/2013/08/14/social-nav-menus-part-2) design.
-3. Jihaisse and Peter Molnar for the [SNAP](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/) and [Social](https://github.com/crowdfavorite/wp-social) Import, courtesy of [WordPress Syndication](https://github.com/jihaisse/wordpress-syndication)
+3. Jihaisse and Peter Molnar for the [SNAP](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/), courtesy of [WordPress Syndication](https://github.com/jihaisse/wordpress-syndication)
-4. Automattic for their [Social Logos](https://github.com/Automattic/social-logos/) icon library.
+4. [Simple-Icons](https://https://simpleicons.org/) for their icon packs for logos
+5. [Genericons Neue](http://genericons.com/) for their generic icon packs
-5. [Chris Aldrich](http://stream.boffosocko.com) for many suggestions on improving the display.
+6. [Chris Aldrich](http://stream.boffosocko.com) for many suggestions on improving the display.

 ## Changelog ##

+### Version 3.2.5 ( 2017-12-?? )
+* Switched to Simple Icons as larger, updated, and maintained more frequently than Automattic's Social Icons repo
+* Added in the Genericon Neue pack for when there is no logo for a site
+* SVG Sprite only will be distributed instead of individual SVG files
+* Icon colors automatically generated from Simple Icons repository
+* Icon names automatically generated from Simple Icon repository
+* Development tools now configured for bringing in PHPCS Coding Standards and generating new files
+* Plugin can be a composer dependency
+* screenshots!
+###
 ### Version 3.2.4 ( 2017-11-23 )
 * Changelog will now note a release date
 * Added/redid colors for many links